Åland Maritime Museum: Exhibits in the museum

 The museum created the central core of a ship depicting a mast, saloon, galley and cabins.
 The ships figureheads are on display along with the boats; the prominent figurehead displayed, a male figure, once decorated the ship, the "California".
 In addition, nautical trappings, a number of ships in bottles and sea chests are also on display.
 Paintings of ships (docked either in Hull, Antwerp, Hong Kong or elsewhere), done by local artists who were specially commissioned by the captain of every ship, are exhibited in the museum.
 Models of ships of different time periods are displayed on a uniform scale so that the difference between a Baltic schooner and an ocean-going windjammer could be easily discerned.
+The Åland Maritime Museum also has one of the only authentic pirate flags in the world.

 Pommern – the museum ship

-The museum ship, Pommern, a four masted merchant barque and windjammer which regularly operated on the grain trade route between Australia and England during the interwar years, is now anchored behind the museum as a display.
+The museum ship, Pommern, a four-masted merchant barque and windjammer which regularly operated on the grain trade route between Australia and England during the interwar years, is now anchored behind the museum as a display.
 This is considered as the symbol of Mariehamn, the capital of Åland.
 It is very well preserved.

 It was launched in 1903 in Glasgow, Scotland, under the name Mneme, and was later renamed Pommern.
 Gustaf Erikson bought the ship in 1929.
 With a 26-member crew, it carried several tonnes of merchandise (mostly wheat during World War II).
 It won the grain race twice in the 1930s, and completed the route under 100 days at least four times.
 It has a record for running for 110 days at a stretch.

 It is the centrepiece of the museum since 1957 at its present mooring in the western harbour of Mariehamn, after sailing for over 70 years.
 Cabinets in the museum display curios collected by the sailors from different lands; including piranhas and sharks’ jaws, shells and corals.
-A unique display is a pirate's flag which is one of a kind.
+A unique display is a "Jolly Roger" pirate's flag which is one of a kind.